How to write a salary increase letter to ask your boss for a raise

 Here are the basic components you need to ask for a raise.
 I recommend writing an email because it’s the best way to make sure your case is solid and because an email will be easy to circulate later on for the approval process.

-Here is a detailed explanation of each section you should include in your email to make sure your salary increase request has all the components you need before you ask for your raise.
+Here is a detailed explanation of each section you should include in your email to make sure your salary increase letter has all the components you need before you ask for your raise.

 Just want to get the template? >> Click here